alielw/APS-NGS-day1-PM/README.md

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
 We can do this using a bam file we already generated using Tophat (96I.bam).
 We can do this in interactive mode.

-* Make a new folder and transfer the bam files into this folder.

-        mkdir /fastdata/$USER/align/Quality_assessment

-        cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Tophat_output/96I.bam /fastdata/$USER/align/Quality_assessment
+* Lets move into the folder you created earlier containing the BAM file.

         cd /fastdata/$USER/align/Quality_assessment

-* Then, view the first few lines of the bam file with samtools (`samtools view BAM`), Unix pipe (`|`) and Unix `head`.
+* Then, view the first few lines of the BAM file with samtools (`samtools view BAM`), Unix pipe (`|`) and Unix `head`.
 Compare this output with the table above.
 Identify which column contains the FLAG field.

         samtools view 96I.bam | head